Quiet Quitting: Meaning, definition & how to prevent it

 According to the LinkedIn Learning Report, 94% of employees stay longer if provided opportunities for learning and development.
 Furthermore, 87% of millennials expect their employers to invest in their skills (Gallup).

 Investing in skills development might therefore be an effective way of keeping your employees happy and engaged.
-An internal academy of relevant training provides opportunities for growth and career advancement, which boosts the sense of purpose.
+An internal academy of relevant training provides opportunities for growth and career development, which boosts the sense of purpose.
 Personalized learning journeys spark motivation and help set up both long and short term goals.

 Subscribe to newsletter